Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 2. How to Store

 - Store jujubes in the refrigerator: Fresh jujubes can be stored in the refrigerator for up to two weeks.
-Place them in a plastic bag or airtight container in the crisper drawer.
+Place them in a plastic bag or an airtight container in the crisper drawer.

 - Freeze jujubes for longer storage: Jujubes can be frozen for up to six months.
 Wash and dry the fruit, remove the pit, and store them in an airtight container or freezer bag.